NEW AND FORTHCOMING TITLES

 - The Big Whatever, the brand-new novel in Peter Doyle's award-winning crime fiction series featuring Billy Glasheen, Sydney's most irresistible crook.

 - We're proud to have had a hand in creating the book that is the container for Existentialism, the new Mekons album.
-Released September 1, the book/CD package will also be available from the band on their upcoming tour.

 - Lost Joy, collecting Camden Joy's rants, manifestoes, and stories from the 90s – he kickstarted a new style of writing about music in fiction and criticism